Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 Four types of relief are available.
 They are:

-1. Innocent spouse relief.
+1. Innocent spouse relief,

-2. Separation of liability relief.
+2. Separation of liability relief,

-3. Equitable relief.
+3. Equitable relief, and

 Innocent Spouse Relief